-Why are the best Inov-8 race shoes attractive to casual and professional runners?
+Why are the best Inov-8 competition shoes attractive to casual and professional runners?

 - There are race-specific technologies that are not common in average shoes.
 It is best to understand their function and to look for the best Inov-8 race shoes that have them.
 These features will improve your advantage in racing.
 One of these race-specific features is the spike configuration in the outsole.

-- The best Inov-8 race shoes are designed with shock attenuation and debris protection features.
+- The best Inov-8 competition shoes are designed with shock attenuation and debris protection features.
 However, the cushioning will be lesser in race shoes to prioritize speed and performance.

 - Despite being developed for speed, some of the best Inov-8 race shoes are versatile for other activities.
 They can be used for speed workouts, performance running, cross training and sports.
 In some instances, the stylish race shoes are worn casually for a lighter feel.

-How to determine the best pair of Inov-8 race shoes?
+How to determine the best pair of Inov-8 competition shoes?

 - Weight.
 Race shoes are lighter than training shoes, because more features will hinder the runner in getting the flexibility and speed he needs.
 In order to the best Inov-8 race shoes, you need to choose a lighter platform for both track and trail racing.
 Shoes with minimal construction are observed to be lighter than average shoes, since they have lesser cushioning.
 The ideal weight of race shoes should fall between 180 and 200 grams.